'It can happen to you': California resident lost his fingers due to COVID-19

-“COVID affects endovascular blood flow, so it actually affects blood flow,” said Kalber.
-"This is why some young people have suffered strokes, and this is why anticoagulation - which forces patients to thin their blood - is now the standard treatment for COVID patients."
+“COVID affects endovascular blood flow, so it actually affects blood flow,” Kalber said.
+"This is why some young people have suffered strokes, and this is why anticoagulation - which forces patients to thin the blood - has now become the standard treatment for COVID patients."

 Garfield's finger repair process will involve at least six surgeries.
 According to Culber, surgeons will have to create prostheses for his fingers, helping them to function "like a bionic hand."

 The medical costs for these procedures will exceed the $ 2 million hospital bill for a two-month stay, although most of that amount was covered by insurance.
 The insurance does not cover his further prosthetics.